 - The Ministry for the Environment maintains a list of independent commissioners and councillors (including their fields of expertise and areas of practice) who have achieved certification under the Making Good Decisions programme.

-- A check of the past experience of candidates for independent commissioner work can be used to ensure that they have the capability to undertake the task for which they are being considered.
+- A check of the past experiences of candidates for independent commissioner work can be used to ensure that they have the capability to undertake the task for which they are being considered

-- Ensure the accreditation requirements of the RMA are taken into account.
+- Ensure the accreditation requirements of the RMA can be met

 - Check with the commissioner(s) if a site visit before or after the hearing is preferred, and if they want staff to assist them in pointing out the relevant features/issues on the site.
 (Note: some councils ensure that the person accompanying the commissioner is not the reporting officer; this eliminates any possible perception that the reporting officer may take the opportunity to influence the commissioner into favouring the council’s recommendations).

 Appointing independent commissioners: standing orders, codes of conduct and delegated authority

 Elected members or independents appointed as commissioners are not subject to standing orders or other formal committee procedures (because they are not a committee of the council).
 In any event, the hearing should be conducted without undue formality.
 From the point of view of applicants or submitters, there should be very little difference between hearings conducted by commissioners and those held by councillors.